Connect with others who understand.

 Exposure to Toxins

-Scientists suspect a variety of toxins may trigger development of lupus.
+Scientists suspect a variety of toxins may trigger the development of lupus.
 These include:

 • Silica dust (a compound found in quartz rock and a common byproduct of many industries)